subhasish-creator/RAG_PIPELINE/README.md

 - modules\data_loader.py load the data file needed for embedding
 - modules\vectore_store.py is use for VectorDB creation
 - modules\query_engine.py is use for handling query
+- modules\task2.py is use for storing Database locally
 - app.py for UI part of LLM